-Eric: Sure it can.
+Attorney: Sure it can.
 Judges are people too and some judges are excellent judges and some judges are terrible judges.
 What do I mean by a terrible judge?
 There are some judges who are very prosecution oriented, although they probably will deny that.
 That’s reality, that’s their bias.
 They’re just a prosecution oriented.
 There are some judges who lean more to the defense.

 The way a judge is and the way he handles his courtroom can make a case a lot more pleasant to handle and to deal with than a judge who is always yelling at somebody and being unreasonable regarding scheduling and anything has to be done with the case.

 We can’t shop for the judge and we have the judge who we have on a case.
 It doesn’t mean that we fight any less hard for our client regarding the judge.
 We defend our case.
 We always defend our clients to our best ability regardless of who the judge is.